+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 HIGASHIYAMA

-Higashiyama District is the perfect destination for those who want to take part in older Japanese environment and buildings.
+Higashiyama District is the perfect destination for those who want to take part in older Japanese environments and buildings.
 A traditional and historic area, especially between Kiyomizudera and Yasaka Shrine.
 More about these can be found higher up on the page.

-The area is teeming with small cozy shops, restaurants and cafes.
-Here you will find, among other things, Kiyomizudera Temple, Kodaiji Temple, Yasaka Pagoda, Yasaka Shrine and beautiful Maruyama Park.
+The area is teeming with small cozy shops, restaurants, and cafes.
+Here you will find, among other things, Kiyomizudera Temple, Kodaiji Temple, Yasaka Pagoda, Yasaka Shrine, and beautiful Maruyama Park.

 Buses go all the way to the top but for the hurtful, a walk from the bottom up to Kiyomizudera Temple is recommended.